ericdfournier/carb_elec/data/building_permits/README.md

 While efforts were made during the initial raw data collection effort to constrain the scope of the permits being collected to just those which pertained to panel upgrades and other associated electrification measures - a significant number of unrelated permits were included in the raw data.
 Thus, an effort was undertaken to flag relevant permits on the basis of keywords within their work description fields.
 This process resulted in individual permits being assigned a boolean flag (True/False) for each of the following measure type categories:

     - Main Panel Upgrade
     - Sub-panel Upgrade
     - Solar PV System
     - Heat Pump HVAC System
     - EV Charger
     - Battery Energy Storage System (BESS)

-Note: While heat pump hot water heaters represent an important electrification measure, their power demand is not typically such that we would expect them to necessarily result in the need for a main service panel upgrade in most cases.
+Note: While heat pump hot water heaters represent an important electrification measure, their power demand is not typically such that we would expect them to necessarily result in the need for a main service panel upgrade, in most cases.
 Consequently, the decision was made to exclude them here from this list - which is focused on measures that nearly always require an upgraded service panel to be installed.

 ### Address Geocoding